Restriction theorems for $\mu$-(semi)stable framed sheaves: Relative Harder-Narasimhan filtration

 \section{Relative Harder-Narasimhan filtration}

-In this section we would like to construct a flat family of minimal destabilizing framed quotients associated to a framed sheaf.
-The construction in the framed case is somehow more complicated than in the nonframed case (see Theorem 2.3.2 in \cite{book:huybrechtslehn2010}), as one can see in what follows.
-Moreover, we restrict ourselves to the case in which the rank of the framing sheaf is zero; the positive rank case is similar.
+In this section we construct a flat family of minimal destabilizing framed quotients associated to a flat family of $d$-dimensional framed sheaves.
+The construction in the framed case is somehow more complicated than in the nonframed case (see \cite[Theorem 2.3.2]{book:huybrechtslehn2010}), as one can see in what follows.